MicrosoftDocs/win32/desktop-src/medfound/how-to-write-an-evr-presenter.md

-﻿---
+---
-Description: 'This article describes how to write a custom presenter for the enhanced video renderer (EVR).' ms.assetid: '1135b309-b158-4b70-9f76-5c93d0ad3250'
+Description: This article describes how to write a custom presenter for the enhanced video renderer (EVR). ms.assetid: 1135b309-b158-4b70-9f76-5c93d0ad3250
-title: How to Write an EVR Presenter
+title: How to Write an EVR Presenter ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Write an EVR Presenter